Aurelius Group

-Aurelius Group is an investment company with offices in five European countries.
+Aurelius is a global investor with offices in Amsterdam, London, Luxembourg, Malta, Milan, Munich, New York, and Stockholm.
+The company focuses on alternative investment, private equity, private debt and real estate investments.

 History

 In 2005, Dirk Markus and Gert Purkert, both former McKinsey consultants, founded Aurelius as a privately held investment vehicle investing in small- and medium-sized companies.

-In 2006 listed subsidiary Aurelius AG (today: Aurelius Equity Opportunities SE & Co.
-KgaA) was set up with a start-up capital of €500,000.
+In 2006 listed subsidiary Aurelius AG (today: AUR Portfolio III SE & Co.
+KGaA, not listed anymore) was set up with a start-up capital of €500,000.

-On 1 October 2015 Aurelius changed from a joint-stock company into an SE & Co.
-KGaA.

-In April 2021, Aurelius announced that it had launched a €500 million investment fund specializing in corporate spin-offs and companies in transition, whose investors include US and European university endowments, pension funds, insurance companies and family offices.
+In April 2021, Aurelius announced that it had launched a more than €500 million investment fund specializing in corporate spin-offs and companies in transition, whose investors include US and European university endowments, pension funds, insurance companies and family offices.